OpenHFT/Chronicle-Map/spec/README.md

-# Chronicle Map specification
+# The Chronicle Map Specification, revision 1-pre

-This directory contains the Chronicle Map specification.
+This directory contains the Chronicle Map Specification.

 This is currently work-in-progress.